rust-lang/rfcs/text/0000-types-team.md

 * Introduce a new "type system team" (the "types team" for short) that works to **implement and formally define** the semantics of Rust as decided by the lang team.
 * The type team owns and maintains:
-    * The implementation of the Rust type checker, trait system, borrow checker that is used in rustc.
+    * The implementation of the Rust type checker, trait system, and borrow checker that is used in rustc.
     * Formal definitions of Rust, its type checker, and its semantics, as they are developed.
     * The "unsafe code guidelines" (once decided).